Let's Talk About Obesity Medication

 Thinking an anti-obesity medications might be right for you?
 Your first step is to consult your primary care practitioner.
 Some may feel comfortable with prescribing and monitoring your progress, but not all will.

-A more strategic step may be asking your doctor to refer you to an obesity medicine specialist.
+A more strategic step may be asking your doctor to refer you to an endocrinologist or obesity medicine specialist.
 These experts have undergone additional training and are comfortable taking your weight and diet history, evaluating related medical and psychological issues you may be experiencing, and partnering with you to create an individualized obesity treatment plan, which may include an AOM.

 Some insurance plans—perhaps even half of private insurers—will cover the cost of these medications, so be sure to check with yours.
 Medicaid and Medicare do not cover AOMs.
 In addition, some AOMs are available in generic form, making them more affordable.